Momcozy Earns Top Product Awards in 2024 Maternity and Baby Care Contests

-New York, Feb.
-29, 2024 (GLOBE NEWSWIRE) -- Recognition by Prestigious Organizations Solidify Brand’s Position as a Global Leader in Empowering Mothers

-World-renowned maternity and baby care brand Momcozy has recently added a number of prestigious industry awards to its mantle, continuing the brand’s strong start to 2024 and further solidifying its position as a global leader in empowering mothers.
+LONDON, Feb.
+29, 2024 (GLOBE NEWSWIRE) -- Momcozy, a world-renowned maternity and baby care brand, has recently garnered a number of prestigious awards, marking a successful start to 2024 and reinforcing its global leadership in motherhood empowerment.

 Momcozy earned a pair of Gold Awards from Bizziebaby, a United Kingdom-based independent review site for maternity products, for the brand’s V2 Hands-Free Breast Pump and its Seamless Floral Push Up Nursing Bra.
-A Bizziebaby tester lauded the V2 Hands-Free Breast Pump as “a very good value for the money” and “one of the best” breast pumps on the market.
-Of the Seamless Floral Push Up Nursing Bra, Bizziebaby highlighted the product’s comfort and feel—with a reviewer observing that the product “stays smooth without digging in” and calling it “the best nursing bra” she's owned.
+The V2 pump was praised as “a very good value for the money” and “one of the best” on the market, while the nursing bra was lauded for its comfort and quality, described as “stays smooth without digging in” and “the best nursing bra” by a Bizziebaby reviewer.

 Momcozy’s portfolio of leading maternity and baby care items also received acclaim from the US-based Mom’s Choice Awards, a globally recognized program for family-friendly product and service reviews that evaluates thousands of items from over 60 countries.
 Momcozy’s trio of gold-winning Mom’s Choice Award products included its Warming and Vibration Lactation Massager, a IPX7 waterproof massager that’s proven to relieve discomfort and enhance milk flow, its easy-to-operate 3 Layers Fast Bottle Sterilizer and Dryer, and the Seamless Floral Push Up Nursing Bra.